Fundraising Coordinator Resume Example

 If you have skills from other fields, like sales or project management, call them out here.
 This helps volunteer coordinators see your range right away.

 Start by listing your volunteer fundraising roles front and center.
-Use job titles like “Fundraising Volunteer” or “Event Coordinator” so recruiters instantly get what you’ve done.
+Use job titles like “Fundraising Volunteer” or “Event Coordinator” so recruiters instantly get what you’ve done, and consider including a cover letter to further highlight your motivation.

 I always recommend you focus on achievements, not just duties.
 For example, “Raised $5,000 in one month” or “Coordinated six successful donor events.”
 Numbers make your impact clear.